-- 1. Complete questions for each topic.

-- 2. Mark and correct work.

-- 3. Where required watch videos to support your understanding.
+- 1. Complete questions for each topic on A4 paper show all you working. - 2.
+Mark and correct work. - 3.
+Where required watch videos to support your understanding.

 Videos are listed after the intro to this task, and also within each topic